Murdering Oscar (And Other Love Songs): Music and lyrics

-Murdering Oscar (And Other Love Songs) features songs from multiple genres Hood explored in his previous work, including country and Southern rock.
-The songs on the album were influenced by Hood's second marriage, the birth of Hood's child, and the success of the Drive-By Truckers.
-Steve LaBate described Murdering Oscar's music as "a little of everything Hood’s done so far, plus a few dashes of discovery."
-Stuart Henderson, writing in PopMatters, described its music as "grinding three-or-four chord garage rock, [and] drive-heavy reverb," and its lyrics as "throaty storytelling, a hefty dose of gallows humour, and a few slow-burning excursions into some poor schlub’s bleak night."
+Murdering Oscar (And Other Love Songs) has songs from several genres that Hood explored in his previous work, including country and Southern rock.
+The songs on the album were influenced by his second marriage, the birth of his child and the success of the Drive-By Truckers.
+Steve LaBate described Murdering Oscar's music as "a little of everything Hood’s done so far, plus a few dashes of discovery".
+Stuart Henderson, writing in PopMatters, described its music as "grinding three-or-four chord garage rock, [and] drive-heavy reverb" and its lyrics as "throaty storytelling, a hefty dose of gallows humour, and a few slow-burning excursions into some poor schlub’s bleak night".